‘King of the Hill’ voice actor Johnny Hardwick dead: reports

 On Thursday, TMZ reported that voice actor and comedian Johnny Hardwick, known best for his role as the chain-smoking conspiracy theorist Dale Gribble on the long-running animated show “King of the Hill,” has died.

-He was found dead in his Texas home after a welfare check, according to the report.
+He was found dead in his Austin home after a welfare check, USA Today reported.
 Hardwick’s death was confirmed by the medical examiner’s office in Texas, USA Today says.

 No cause of death was provided but foul play is not suspected.